Walsall Canal: Branches

 The canal had a number of branches and connections.
 The most southerly was the Haines Branch, which was 0.6 mi long, and left the canal just below Ryders Green bottom lock.
 It passed under the Great Bridge Branch railway, Great Bridge Street, which carried a road with a street tramway, and Sheepwash Lane, where the towpath crossed from the east bank to the west.
 Immediately after the bridge, an aqueduct carried the canal over the River Tame, and a basin to the east served Canal Brick Works.
 A basin to the west served Denbign Hall Colliery, which was disused by 1904, and the branch ended at wharves for Pumphouse Brick Works.
 The colliery is now the site of the residential area of Horseley Heath, and much of Pumphouse Brick Works is a lake.

 Just to the north of the South Staffordshire line railway bridge, the Danks Branch turned off to the east.
 It was 0.5 mi long and was crossed by the railway line twice.
 In 1904 it ended at Danks Branch Wharf, on the south bank of the Tame Valley Canal.
 The towpath ran along the east bank.
 Most of the branch was closed as a result of the British Transport Commission Act 1954 (2 & 3 Eliz.
 2. c. lv), At Toll End Junction, the Toll End Branch headed west.
-It was one of the six collateral cuts authorised by the Birmingham and Fazeley act of 1783.
+It was one of the six collateral cuts authorised by the Birmingham and Fazeley Canal Act 1783 (23 Geo.
+3. c.
+92).
 Work began in March 1800, with Jacob Twigg as contractor.
 The branch went towards Horseley, but was only connected to the collieries at Horseley by a private canal owned by Dixon, Amphlett and Bedford.
 It included locks, had been built between 1793 and 1794, and made an end-on connection with the Toll End Branch.
 John Rennie looked at connectivity on the Birmingham canal network in 1808, and proposed a link between Tipton on the main line and Toll End, to provide another link to the Walsall Canal.
-The project was known as the Toll End Communication, and land was bought in mid 1808, while the private canal was purchased on 1809.
+The project was known as the Toll End Communication, and land was bought in mid 1808, while the private canal was purchased in 1809.
 Mr Nock and others were contracted to build the locks and bridges, while Joseph Smith cut the channel.
 The work was virtually complete by 30 June 1809, when boats sailed from Tipton Green to the Walsall Canal.
 The link included seven locks.